3obby/ai/app/usergroupchatcontext/utils/llm_copilot_part1.md

    - Added user-friendly sliders for fine-tuning these parameters based on environment

 These improvements significantly reduce the likelihood of echo feedback, creating a more natural conversational experience when using voice mode with speakers instead of headphones.

+## Custom Prompts Management System

+We've implemented a comprehensive prompts management system that allows users to create, organize, and toggle custom prompts that can be applied to their conversations with AI assistants:

+1. **Prompts Button and Drawer**
+   - Added a prominent centrally positioned "Prompts" button with an old-school circular database icon
+   - Created a slide-down drawer that reveals when the button is clicked
+   - Implemented a clean, intuitive UI with a top bar containing controls (add and close buttons)
+   - Added proper close functionality via a dedicated close button in the drawer header

+2. **Toggle Prompts and Containers**
+   - Developed a system of toggleable prompt entries that can be individually enabled/disabled
+   - Created toggle containers that group related prompts together
+   - Implemented a main toggle for each container to quickly enable/disable all contained prompts
+   - Pre-populated with useful example prompts like "I prefer terse, casual output" and others

+3. **Intuitive Direct Actions**
+   - Added direct action buttons for each prompt and container
+   - Delete button (trash icon) removes prompts or containers
+   - Clone button (copy icon) duplicates prompts or containers
+   - Provides immediate visual feedback for actions
+   - Simplified interaction model eliminates need for drag-and-drop

+4. **Editable Content**
+   - Made prompt text and container titles editable with a simple click
+   - Implemented smooth transitions between view and edit modes
+   - Added proper focus management for a seamless editing experience
+   - Persists changes immediately in the application state

+5. **Mobile-Optimized Interface**
+   - Designed with mobile-first principles for touch-friendly interactions
+   - Implemented responsive layout with appropriate sizing for small screens
+   - Integrated with application theme for consistent dark/light mode support
+   - Used animation transitions for a polished user experience

+6. **Consistent Theming**
+   - Updated all components to use the application's CSS variables
+   - Ensured proper color contrast for accessibility
+   - Maintained visual coherence with the rest of the application
+   - Supports both light and dark themes automatically

+This feature enhances user efficiency by allowing them to save and quickly toggle frequently used prompts or instructions, avoiding the need to repeatedly type common requests or preferences.
+The direct action buttons make organizing prompts intuitive and efficient.

+## Recent UI Reorganization

+We've improved the user interface organization to create a cleaner top-level layout:

+1. **Moved Accessibility Controls to Settings Modal**
+   - Consolidated all accessibility controls into a dedicated tab in the settings modal
+   - Added more descriptive UI with improved layout and organization of controls
+   - Freed up the top navigation area to provide a cleaner interface
+   - Maintained all keyboard shortcuts for quick access to accessibility features

+2. **Made Prompts Button More Prominent**
+   - Positioned the prompts button in the top center with a distinctive circular database icon
+   - Styled with a larger touch target for improved mobile usability
+   - Added clear visual feedback for interactions (hover, active states)
+   - Ensured proper spacing to avoid overlap with other UI elements

+3. **Enhanced Settings Modal with Tab Interface**
+   - Added a tabbed interface to the settings modal with "General Settings" and "Accessibility" tabs
+   - Improved organization of settings for easier navigation
+   - Included comprehensive accessibility controls with proper grouping
+   - Added keyboard shortcut reference in the accessibility tab

+These changes create a cleaner, more intuitive interface while ensuring all functionality remains accessible.
+Commonly used features are available at the top level, while less frequently used settings are organized in logical groupings within the modal.

+## Custom Prompts Ghost UI

+We've enhanced the prompts system with a ghost UI that presents enabled prompts as ready-to-send messages when the chat is empty:

+1. **Ghost Prompts Interface**
+   - When a user enables prompts in the drawer, they appear as "ghost" messages in the chat
+   - These replace the default welcome message for a more personalized experience
+   - The first prompt is labeled "Ready to send" to indicate it's the next one to be used
+   - Each ghost prompt is visually distinct with a dashed border and subtle animation

+2. **One-Click Sending**
+   - Clicking on any ghost prompt selects it for immediate sending
+   - The send button becomes highlighted when a prompt is ready
+   - Ghost prompts maintain the original formatting and content from the drawer
+   - After sending, the prompt becomes a regular message in the chat history

+3. **Enhanced Button Styling**
+   - Applied consistent button styling across the interface
+   - All interactive buttons now have subtle elevation effects
+   - Buttons provide visual feedback with hover and active states
+   - Shadow and transform effects create a cohesive, tactile experience

+4. **Accessibility Considerations**
+   - All animations respect the user's motion preferences
+   - Ghost prompts include clear visual indicators of their state
+   - Interactive elements maintain proper contrast in both light and dark modes
+   - Touch targets are appropriately sized for mobile interaction

+This feature provides a more intuitive way for users to start conversations with their preferred prompts, removing the friction of typing common requests and ensuring consistent phrasing of frequently used instructions.